 With new research and opinions on e-cigarettes and other vaping devices coming out all the time, it can be difficult to separate accurate information from biased interpretations of the data.
-There is a lot of money at stake for e-cigarette manufacturers and distributors, and many tobacco control professionals may be motivated to advocate for a product that is less risky than smoked cigarettes—the leading, preventable cause of sickness and death in the U.S.
+There is a lot of money at stake for e-cigarette manufacturers and distributors and most major cigarette companies now own large shares of the industry.
+At the same time, many tobacco control and public health professionals may be motivated to advocate for a product that is less risky than smoked cigarettes—the leading, preventable cause of sickness and death in the U.S.

 Here’s what you need to know to make informed decisions:

 E-cigarettes and other vaping devices appear to pose fewer health risks than conventional, combustible cigarettes:

 - They appear to be a safer alternative for long-term cigarette smokers who have been unable to successfully quit smoking using recommended and approved cessation aids.

 - They do not contain tobacco or as many of the other toxins and carcinogens that are the leading causes of lung disease and cancer in cigarette smokers.